BTE-Germany/TerraPlusMinus/README.md

 # The prefix is written in front of every message that is sent to the chat by the plugin.
 prefix: '§2§lT+- §8» '

-# If this option is enabled, the plugin will copy a datapack with the name 'world-height-datapack.zip' to the world directory, which expands the world to the maximum possibly with a datapack 2016 (real 1960).
+# If this option is enabled, the plugin will copy a datapack with the name 'world-height-datapack.zip' to the world directory, which expands the world to the maximum possibly with a datapack 2032.
 height_datapack: false

 # If enabled, it will show the height of the player in the actionbar.